AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation: Preliminaries

 \paragraph{\textsc{Extended Swde}}~\cite{lockard2019openceres} involves fine-grained manual annotation of 21 sites in 3 domains from \textsc{Swde}.
 While \textsc{Swde} contains an average of 4,480 triples for 3 predicates per website, the \textsc{Extended Swde} dataset averages 41K triples for 36 predicates per site.

 \paragraph{\textsc{Ds1}}~\cite{omari2017synthesis} contains 166 annotated webpages from 30 real-life large-scale websites categorized into books, shopping, hotels, and movies.

 We transform the dataset with the following settings.
 First, we design instructions for each of the domains, and for each of the attributes as the input information for LLMs\footnote{Further details about the prompt is in Appendix~\ref{apd:task_prompt}}.
-Second, for each website in each domain, we sample 100 webpages as the whole test set.
+Second, for each website in each domain, we sample 100 web pages as the whole test set.
 We consider the set of webpages on the same websites and the corresponding extraction instruction as a case.
-For example, for the ESPN websites\footnote{\url{https://global.espn.com/nba/}} in NBA player domains, the sampled 100 detail webpage of players and the instruction \textit{Please extract the team of the player he plays now} is a complete test case of our crawler generation task.
-Third, we pre-process the websites by removing those elements in a webpage that do not contribute to the semantics.
-We filter out all DOM element nodes with \texttt{<script>} and \texttt{<style>}, as well as delete all attributes in the element node except \texttt{@class}.
+For example, for the ESPN websites\footnote{\url{https://global.espn.com/nba/}} in NBA player domains, the sampled 100-detail webpage of players and the instruction \textit{Please extract the team of the player he plays now} is a complete case of our scraper generation task.
+Third, we pre-process the web pages by removing irrelevant elements in a webpage.
+We use open-source BeautifulSoup library\footnote{\url{https://beautifulsoup.readthedocs.io}} and filter out all DOM element nodes with \texttt{<script>} and \texttt{<style>}, as well as delete all attributes in the element node except \texttt{@class}.
 We replace the original escape characters in the annotations to ensure consistency with the corresponding information on the web.

-Ultimately, we collect three datasets containing 320 / 294 / 83 test cases, covering 32 / 221 / 11 different extraction tasks, and comprising a total of 61,566 webpages from 10 different domains.
+The statistic of the dataset we transformed is shown in Table~\ref{tab:dataset_stat}.